JeffersonLab/SRO-RTDP/rtdp/cli/README.md

    - If `global.cylc` is missing, check the source path
    - Verify the file exists in `src/utilities/scripts/install-cylc/`
    - Manually copy the file if automatic copy fails

+5. **CLI Installation Issues**:
+   - If `rtdp` command is not found, try reinstalling: `pip uninstall rtdp-cli -y && pip install -e .`
+   - Alternative: Run directly with `python -m rtdpcli` or `./rtdp`
+   - Check that you're in the correct directory (`rtdp/cli`)
+   - Ensure all dependencies are installed: `pip install -r requirements.txt`

 ### Workflow Issues